agude/agude.github.io/_books/surface_detail.md

 revenge, eventually joining the _Abominator_-class Culture warship, _Falling Outside The Normal Moral Constraints_ (_FOTNMC_).

 The second is Veppers's involvement in the war.
-At first, he seems to be a minor player, but we quickly learn that he is crucial.
-He plots with both sides before revealing he supports the anti-hell side, which is unexpected due to how evil he is.
-We learn that his company provides the hardware on which most of the hells run.
+Initially, he appears to be a minor player, but it quickly becomes clear that he is pivotal.
+He manipulates both sides before ultimately revealing his support for the anti-hell faction---an unexpected stance for the story's main antagonist.
+It's revealed that his company supplies the hardware running most of the hells, and his allegiance is entirely self-serving, allowing him to escape soon-to-be-worthless contracts.

 The third is the war story of virtual soldier Gyorni Vatueil as he rises through the ranks on the anti-hell side of the _War in Heaven_.
 Realizing his